Note: This post was first published in November 2019 and updated in January 2021.

 Life can have a funny way of being the best teacher there is – but only for those lessons to come way too late to make a difference.

 It’s kind of like going to primary school in your 70s.
-Could be fun but probably useless by then.
+Could be fun but utterly useless.

-Like them or not, all of the things above are there to help you make it to your 30s and 40s in one piece, with your brain and liver still functioning.
+Like them or not, all of the things above are there to help you make it to your 30s and 40s in one piece, with most body parts still attached and functioning.

 And then, typically in our 30s or 40s, we finally realize the scale of the missed opportunity.

-Cue the slap in the head, probably one of the stronger ones.
+Cue in that slap in the head, probably one of the stronger ones.

 So if you are in your 20s and looking to make the kinds of financial decisions that help you build wealth AND avoid self-harm in the future, please read on.